xianghuiluo/TechnicalNotes/articles/wireguard.md

 ## Connecting to the Server
 Now that we have created the client configuration file, we can copy the file onto a client device and use it to establish a connection to the server.
 If the client device is a mobile phone, install the WireGuard app and load the client configuration file into it.
 Then it will be very straightforward to enable the VPN connection.\
 If the client device is a computer running Ubuntu 20 or a similar Linux distribution, copy the client configuration file to the **/etc/wireguard/** directory of the device and use the same **wg-quick** commands to establish and close the connection.
+Once the VPN connection is established, the client device can connect to the server and other clients on the same VPN.

-## Accessing the Home Network
+## Accessing the Home LAN
 We have restricted the client to be only able to access the peers in the VPN (192.168.1.0/24) through the VPN connection.
-We can allow the VPN clients to access the devices in the home network but not connected to the VPN by changing the **AllowedIPs** to include *192.168.0.0/24*.
+We can allow the VPN clients to access the devices in the home LAN but not connected to the WireGuard VPN by changing the **AllowedIPs** to include *192.168.0.0/24*.
 After the change, the client configuration files looks like:
 ```
 [Interface]
 Address = 192.168.1.2/32